yanns1/personal-site/blog/whats-an-api/index.md

+---
+title: What's an API ?
+date: June 14, 2020
+description: Visualizing the concept of API and going through some examples.
+---

 <link rel="stylesheet" type="text/css" media="all" href="./style.css" />

-# What's an API ?

 ## Introduction